 Lublin (Lubelskie) province is in eastern Poland, the Voivodeship shares an international border with neighbouring countries Ukraine and Belarus.
 Internally four Polish provinces Podlaskie, Mozowieckie, Świętokrzyskie and Podkarpackie sit beside this Voivodeship.
 The capital of the region is Lublin with a population of nearly 350,000 people.
 The Lubelskie province covers an area of over 25,100 sq. km.

-The Lublin Voivodeship region has many historical and natural sites to any visitor to Poland.
+The Lublin Voivodeship region has many historical and natural sites for any visitor to Poland.
 The city of Lublin has an inspiring old town square, churches and castles to explore.
-The city of Chelm has exiting chalk tunnels that run underneath the city waiting to be explored, while Zoom Natury is a huge recreation park set up on the shore of Janowski Reservoir.
+The city of Chelm has exciting chalk tunnels that run underneath the city waiting to be explored, while Zoom Natury is a huge recreation park set up on the shore of Janowski Reservoir.

 Getting to Lublin Voivodeship